-NB: It is important that the Unison Nix cache is trusted when building, otherwise you will likely end up building hundreds of packages, including GHC itself.
+NB: It’ll speed things up if the Unison Nix cache is trusted when building, otherwise you’ll likely end up building hundreds of packages Haskell packages.

 The recommended way to do this is to add the public key and URL for the cache to your system’s Nix configuration. /etc/nix/nix.conf should have lines similar to